Sustainable Clothing from the World's Most Renewable Resource

 The natural antibacterial qualities of bamboo will also help naturally eliminate odours.
 Bamboo clothing’s natural anti-bacteria function differs greatly from that of man-made chemical antimicrobial fabrics, which often tend to cause skin problems, so great to have against your skin.... ideal for people with skin complaints or just plain sensitive like a babies.

-Wearing bamboo clothes is ecologically very friendly and very much justified for the following reasons !
+Bamboo: The material Wearing bamboo clothes is ecologically very friendly and very much justified for the following reasons:

 - Moso Bamboo fights global warming and we have only just began to realise it potential as a sustainable crop.